Give your simulator superpowers

 Refactor existing closure-based methods into async-supported methods.

-Each refactor method has its own purpose and results in different code conversions.
+Each refactor method has its purpose and results in different code conversions.
 To understand better how this works, we’ll use the following code as refactor input:

 struct ImageFetcher {